ankithpraveen/PassMan/README.md

 ### Easier Concurrency Implementation in Rust

 Concurrency was notably easier to implement in Rust compared to C++ for various reasons.
 Rust's ownership system and borrowing rules facilitate safe concurrent programming without data races or shared-memory vulnerabilities.
 Additionally, Rust's ownership model eliminates the need for manual memory management in concurrent scenarios, simplifying code and reducing the likelihood of bugs associated with parallel execution.
+Additionally, it was easier to implement in Rust than C++, as Rust gave rise to compilation errors which are easier to debug than teh runtime erros of C++.

 ## Contributors

-- Ankith Praveen
+- Ankith Praveen (2020B4A70625G)
-- Ishaan Kudchadkar
+- Ishaan Kudchadkar (2020B5A70775G)
-- Lalita Pulavarti
+- Lalita Pulavarti (2020B4A71884G)
-- Aditi Kashyap
+- Aditi Kashyap (2020B4A71654G)